Brynglas: Local landmarks

-Bryn Bevan, off Brynglas Road, is the latest addition to the Brynglas area.
-The simple-styled housing was very cost-effective and has great views overlooking the city.

 Brynglas Tunnels

-The Brynglas Tunnels carry the M4 motorway under Brynglas Hill in Newport.
+The Brynglas Tunnels carry the M4 motorway under Brynglas Hill.
 The 1,200 ft-long twin-bored tunnels were the first tunnels in the British motorway network and are still the only bored tunnels using tunnel boring machines.

 The tunnels and adjacent Usk bridge were originally planned by Newport Corporation in August 1959 in a plan submitted to the Ministry of Transport.
 Work started on 10 September 1962 and both structures were complete and open to traffic by 1967.

 Almost as soon as the M4 Newport bypass (junctions 24-28) had opened, the traffic levels had grown to such a degree that the road had to be widened to three lanes in each direction.
 This was finished in 1982 but with the exception of the tunnels and Usk bridge which remained as dual two-lane sections.
 During the original construction several houses on Brynglas Road above the tunnels had to be demolished due to structural weaknesses caused by the tunnelling.
-Therefore the technical challenges and risk associated with widening the existing tunnels in a highly built-up area were found to be too great.
+Therefore, the technical challenges and risk associated with widening the existing tunnels in a highly built-up area were found to be too great.
 The tunnels remain a bottleneck on the motorway and as of 2011 a new bypass south of the city has been proposed, the M4 relief road.

 Brynglas House

-Currently is the Training department for Newport Social Services owned by Newport City Council, however it has had many uses in the past such as being used as a hospital during World War II and a secondary school through the 1960s and early 1970s And an Adult Education Centre until 2014.
+Owned by Newport City Council, it is currently the training department for Newport Social Services.
+However, it has had many uses in the past such as being used as a hospital during World War II, a secondary school through the 1960s and early 1970s, and an Adult Education Centre until 2014.
 The gardens and pleasure grounds surrounding the house are listed on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

-Government

-The area is governed by the Newport City Council.